PICAXE and Perl join forces to send an email alert (via gmail) if there's a man down at home.

 Completed Interface Board

-The gray connector is a female DE9; it plugs into the server's serial port.
-The red/black wire provides protected 5 volts DC; it plugs into one of the server's power supply connectors.
+The gray connector is a female DE9; it plugs into the computer's serial port.
+The red/black wire provides protected 5 volts DC; it plugs into one of the computer's power supply connectors.
 The USB connector plugs into an unprotected 5-volt power source.
 This could be a USB charger (as in Figure 1), but in this case it's connected to a USB port on another computer, not power-protected, next to the server.
 (The USB ports on computers are hot whenever they're plugged into a hot outlet and go dead when the outlet goes dead, regardless of whether or not the computer is running.)

 Interface Board Attached to Computer